 - Doppler ultrasound, an imaging study that evaluates blood flow through a blood vessel

 - Mesenteric angiogram, a special imaging procedure that uses X-ray and a special dye to help doctors see inside the mesenteric arteries, which carry blood to the small and large intestines

 - Magnetic resonance angiography (MRA), a type of MRI that is used to look at blood vessels and the way blood is flowing through them

 - Computed tomography (CT) scan, a painless, noninvasive way to see inside the body using X-ray imaging

 - Computed tomography angiography (CTA), a procedure where contrast dye is placed intravenously (IV) and then used by the CT scanner to create the images of blood vessels

 Our vascular surgeons perform the following open surgical and endovascular approaches for treating mesenteric vascular disease.

 - Angioplasty and stenting is an endovascular procedure that uses a balloon-tipped catheter to first inflate a narrowed mesenteric artery or vein, and then place a tiny mesh cylinder called a stent to keep the blood vessel permanently propped open.

-- Trans-aortic endarterectomy, a surgical procedure in which plaque is removed from a mesenteric artery so it is no longer narrowed or blocked.
+- Trans-aortic endarterectomy is a surgical procedure in which plaque is removed from a mesenteric artery, so it is no longer narrowed or blocked.

 - Arterial bypass surgery allows a vascular surgeon to create a detour around the narrowed or blocked portion of a mesenteric artery.
 This “bypass,” made from one of your own veins or from synthetic material, allows blood to reroute around the blockage and flow into the intestines.